vk3heg/AmiBootEnv/README.md

     - Select a local Debian mirror when prompted.
 This ensures software sources are configured.
     - Please see Debian Linux documentation if required.
 2. Boot and login as root.
-3. Enter the commands below to downlaod and run the Installer.
+3. Enter the commands below to downlaod and run the Installer:

     wget https://raw.githubusercontent.com/de-nugan/AmiBootEnv/master/Install.sh